mayman150/A-Comparative-Study-between-TensorFlow-and-PyTorch/README.md

 To facilitate the replication of our findings and encourage contributions for further research, we provide detailed steps on how to reproduce the results for both dimensions explored in our study.

+**Note that** our data can be found in our github repos.
+For each dimension of the project folder, you will find the needed data.

 ### Usability Functionality

 In exploring the usability functionality for client code and API documentation, we aim to gain insights through quantitative comparisons between PyTorch and TensorFlow.
 The following dimensions are considered: